Easy

 BEST TIMES

-The best time to enjoy this tour is mid-June to mid-October.
+The best time to enjoy our Acadian Coast Bike is mid-June to mid-October.

 • Spring daytimes warm up to 10 to 20 °C (50 to 70 °F) by mid June.
 Note that seasonal businesses may still be closed, or on off-season hours, until late June.